Team : Senescence, fibrosis and cancer

 A.1- Senescence and post-senescence neoplastic emergence

 The dominant paradigm in the field of senescence is that senescence is a cell-autonomous tumor-suppressor mechanism that the cell must bypass to become immortal and tumorigenic.
 As such, it is the first line of defense induced following an initial oncogenic activation.
 The experiments we performed in the team using NHDFs confirmed this concept.
 Indeed, in in vitro culture, NHDFs undergo an exponential growth phase followed by a senescence plateau, very stable, associated with shortened telomeres which induce a permanent DNA Damage Response (DDR) and an irreversible cell-cycle arrest (Nassour et al, Nature Commun, 2016).
 In contrast, NHEKs also undergo an exponential growth phase followed by a senescence plateau, but this latter is only transient and leads to two different outcomes.
 The main outcome is cell death that affects almost all cells.
 The alternative outcome affects only about one cell on 10,000.
 These cells re-enter cell cycle and generate clones of cells that re-proliferate.
-We have established by transcriptomic analyses that these post-senescence (PS) cells are transformed (Martin et al, Molecular cancer, 2014) and we have shown by xenograft assays in nude mice that they are tumorigenic (Gosselin et al, Cancer Res, 2009).
+We have established by transcriptomic analyses that these post-senescence (PS) cells are transformed (Martin et al, Molecular cancer, 2014) (Gosselin et al, Cancer Res, 2009).
 We therefore called this phenomenon Post-Senescence Neoplastic Emergence (PSNE).
 Both senescent and PS NHEKs display still long telomeres, although the telomerase is not reactivated.
 PS cells are not the progeny of already transformed cells, or stem cells, that could have been present in the original tissue explant, but do originate from the division of fully senescent mother cells by an atypical mechanism of budding mitosis called neosis (Gosselin et al. Cancer Res, 2009).
 PSNE is not specific of keratinocytes: we described a similar phenomenon in Normal Mammary Epithelial cells (HMECs) (Nassour et al, Nature Commun, 2016).

 A.2- Post-senescence neoplastic emergence proceeds by escaping autophagic cell death